Oophorectomy

 Laparoscopy

 This is a minimally invasive surgical approach in which the surgeon inserts a camera into the abdomen via a small cut near the navel.
 This camera relays the video feed to an external monitor.
 The surgeon makes other cuts to insert special tools to cut and tie the blood vessels and detach the ovaries.
-He or she then removes them usually through the larger port in the belly button.
+Then removes them usually through the larger port in the belly button.
 Since the cuts on the skin are small, they leave less scarring and heal more quickly.

 Vaginal removal

 Sometimes, a surgeon may remove the ovaries via the vagina in a minimally invasive approach.
 They generally do this when they also perform hysterectomy along with oophorectomy and when vaginal removal of the uterus is feasible.
 This causes almost no abdominal scarring and carries a smaller risk of infection and faster recovery.
-Sometimes, the surgeon uses a separate incision in the vagina to remove a larger ovary if he or she does not perform a hysterectomy concurrently.

 How can oophorectomy help treat endometriosis?